-- An 1150-acre Research and Development (R&D) Village be designated to offer a high quality environment not only for research and development firms, but also for offices, corporate headquarters, light manufacturing, and business support services.
-Residential development is also part of the R&D Village. - The Shady Grove Life Sciences Center, part of the R&D Village, be designated on the proposed Land Use Plan as suitable for the Mixed-Use Planned Development (MXPD) Zone with emphasis on medically related and biotechnology uses. - The Washingtonian property, adjacent to I-270 and also part of the R&D Village, be designated on the proposed Land Use Plan as suitable for the MXPD Zone and be developed as a "planned employment center" with offices, a small amount of retail development, and residential uses. - Additional areas for office employment be provided near selected major highways. - Significant areas of moderate-density residential development be provided both east and west of Shady Grove Road. - Appropriate residential parcels be designated as receiving areas for TDR's, thereby implementing the recommendations of the County's Functional Plan for Preservation of Agriculture and Rural Open Space.
+- An 1150-acre Research and Development (R&D) Village be designated to offer a high quality environment not only for research and development firms, but also for offices, corporate beadquarters, light manufacturing, and business support services.
+Seedential development is also part of the R&D Village. - The Shady Grove Life Sciences Cerner, part of the R&D Village, be designated on the proposed Land Use Plan as suitable for the Mixed-Use Planneri Development (MXPD) Zone with emphasis on medically related and biotechnology uses. - The Washingtonian property, adjacent to I-278 and also part of the R&D Village, be designated on the proposed Land Use Plan as suitable for the MXPD Zone and be separaped as a "planned employment center" with offices, a small amount of retail development, and residential uses. - Additional a conformation of the provided near selected major https://doi.org/10.1007/ph/940778 - Significant areas of moderate-density residential development be provided both east and west of Shady Grove Road. - Appropriate residential parcels be designated as receiving areas for TDR's, thereby implementing the recommendations of the County's Functional Plan for Preservation of Agriculture and Rural Open Space.